jvican/jvican.github.io/content/post/reduce-compile-times.md

 proposed the Scala Center to develop tools to help diagnose compilation bottlenecks.

----

-(For those that don't know how we work, Advisory Board members can make project recommendations to the Scala Center.
-Every member encourages action on the problems that are most important to them, and we take those recommendations into account when deciding how to allocate our resources.
-Donating to the Scala Center has its perks; your voice as a Scala shop can be heard and we can work to fix the things that upset you and the Scala community.)

-Back then, I was interested in this topic and so the proposal was assigned to me.
-My work on the compiler revolved around fixing the broken implementation of statistics in 2.11.x and reducing the instrumentation overhead.
-Afterwards, I created the tooling I use in this guide to profile Scala programs.
+I was interested in this topic and so the proposal was assigned to me.
+My work on the compiler revolved around fixing the broken implementation of statistics in 2.11.x, creating better profiling tools and reducing the instrumentation overhead in the statistics engine.

----

 Compiler statistics have both timers and counters that record data about expensive compiler operations like subtype checks, finding members, implicit